Perihelia reduction and global Kolmogorov tori in the planetary problem: Background and results

-.1in \noi Arnold perfectly knew that, in order to apply the Fundamental Theorem to the problem in space, one should previously treat an unpleasant fact.
-One of the first orders Birkhoff invariants vanishes identically.
-He says that the reason of this is to be sought into the existence of two integrals, the two horizontal components of the total angular momentum of the systems (which, as well as the vertical component are integrals of the motion).
-If, apparently, a vanishing eigenvalue strongly violates the possibility of the construction of the normalized system (a deeper analysis of the symmetries of the perturbing function \cite{maligeRL02, chierchiaPi11c} however shows that the identically vanishing eigenvalue is not a real difficulty), a major problem definitely prevents the application of the Fundamental Theorem: an infinite number of coefficients of any order of the (formal) Birkhoff series vanishes identically, among which one entire row and a column in the torsion matrix (which so is identically singular).
-And the reason is again the invariance by rotations.
-The proof of this is in \cite{chierchiaPi11c}.
+.1in \noi Arnold perfectly knew that, in order to apply the Fundamental Theorem to the problem in space, one should previously treat an unpleasant fact: {one} of the first order Birkhoff invariants vanishes identically. {He was aware that the {reason for} this first-order degeneracy was to be sought into the existence of two non-commuting integrals}, the two horizontal components of the total angular momentum of the systems.
+If, apparently, a vanishing eigenvalue strongly violates the construction of the normalized system (a deeper analysis of the symmetries of the perturbing function \cite{maligeRL02, chierchiaPi11c}, however, shows that the identically vanishing eigenvalue is not a real obstruction), a major problem definitely prevents the application of the Fundamental Theorem: an infinite number of coefficients of {\sl any order} of the (formal) Birkhoff series vanishes identically, {among which one entire row and a column in the torsion matrix}, which so is identically singular, and the reason is again the invariance by rotations. {The proof of this generalized degeneracy is in \cite{chierchiaPi11c}.
+We recall here that even Herman had raised a question about the degeneracy of torsion \cite[p.
+24]{herman09}. }

-\nl Even though (apparently) Arnold was not aware of how this degeneracy was generalized, he suggested a quick solution for the spatial three--body problem, of which he provided very few and somewhat controversial details: to reduce the integrals (hence, the number of degrees of freedom) of the system by switching to a system of canonical coordinates going back to the XIX century, worked out by Jacobi and Radau \cite{jacobi1842, radau1868}, which in literature go under the name of {\sl Jacobi reduction of the nodes}.
-The idea was later completely developed by P. Robutel \cite{robutel95}, who, in a deeply quantitative study, checked the non--degeneracy assumptions required by the Fundamental Theorem.
+\nl {We do not know weather Arnold was aware of the infinite degeneracy of the normalized system (he did not even mention the vanishing of torsion in his paper).
+He however suggested two different strategies for the three- and the many-body {case, of} which he provided very few and somewhat controversial details.
+As for the three-body problem (his ideas for the many-body case will be recalled a few below), he proposed} to reduce the integrals (hence, the number of degrees of freedom) of the system by switching to a system of canonical coordinates going back to the XIX century, worked out by Jacobi and Radau \cite{jacobi1842, radau1868}, which in literature go under the name of {\sl Jacobi reduction of the nodes}.
+The idea was later completely developed by P. Robutel \cite{robutel95}, who, in a deeply quantitative study, checked the non-degeneracy assumptions required by the Fundamental Theorem.